 Massage chairs can be fairly costly, so it’s important to choose the right one.
 You need information about what type of massage the chair offers, the intensity, and any other features the chair offers that would suit you.

 At BestReviews, we delved into the massage chair space to learn all we could about the product.
 After hours of research, we’re ready to pass our wisdom to you so you can find a fabulous massage chair for your own use.
-Check out the matrix above for our top recommendations.
+Check out the product list above for our top recommendations.
 For general tips on how to choose a massage chair, keep reading this shopping guide.

 If you’ve ever received a great massage, chances are you already understand the inherent benefits of this therapeutic act.
 If you’re wondering if a massage chair would be a good investment for you, consider these benefits.

-Reduced Pressure: A massage chair can help reduce pressure on the nerves along your spine, which may help relieve chronic and acute back pain.
+Reduced pressure: A massage chair can help reduce pressure on the nerves along your spine, which may help relieve chronic and acute back pain.

-Spinal Alignment: The massage function of the chair can help align your spine by relaxing the muscles along it, so the spine lengthens and returns to proper alignment.
+Spinal alignment: The massage function of the chair can help align your spine by relaxing the muscles along it, so the spine lengthens and returns to proper alignment.

-Muscle Relaxation: A massage chair can relax tight muscles all over your body to treat injuries or chronic pain issues.
+Muscle relaxation: A massage chair can relax tight muscles all over your body to treat injuries or chronic pain issues.

-Better Posture: By relieving pain and tight muscles in your back, a massage chair may help improve your posture by allowing you to sit or stand taller.
+Better posture: By relieving pain and tight muscles in your back, a massage chair may help improve your posture by allowing you to sit or stand taller.

-Improved Circulation: A massage chair boosts circulation throughout your body to help stimulate muscle healing and distribute nutrients and oxygen.
+Improved circulation: A massage chair boosts circulation throughout your body to help stimulate muscle healing and distribute nutrients and oxygen.

-Endorphin Release: Using the massage function in the chair can help stimulate the release of endorphins in your body to improve your mood and alleviate stress.
+Endorphin release: Using the massage function in the chair can help stimulate the release of endorphins in your body to improve your mood and alleviate stress.

-Long-Term Savings: While a massage chair is a fairly costly investment, it can actually save money in the long run by replacing professional massages.
+Long-term savings: While a massage chair is a fairly costly investment, it can actually save money in the long run by replacing professional massages.